Fremont Property Tax

 By Mail

 Mail check/money order to Alameda County Tax Collector, 1221 Oak Street, Oakland CA 94612.
-Must be postmarked by April 10 — but see the USPS change note above.
+Online is safer due to new USPS postmark rules.

 🏛️